itd-consortium/gtfs.org/index.md

 ## GTFS Best Practices

-The GTFS reference [link] alone does not precisely define how to describe all aspects of transit service.
+The GTFS reference alone does not precisely define how to describe all aspects of transit service.
 [GTFS Best Practices]( {{ "/best-practices" | prepend: site.baseurl }} ) supplement the GTFS reference to provide clear directions to feed publishers and improve consistency of data structure across feeds.

 ## How do I start?
   1. Take a look at the GTFS examples.